kpcyrd/sn0int/docs/reference.rst

   Set to true to enable tls (certificates are validated) ``sni_value``
   Instead of the host argument, use a custom string for the sni extension.
+``disable_tls_verify``
+  **Danger**: disable tls verification.
+This disables all security on the connection.
+Note that sn0int is still rather strict, you're going to run into issues if you need support for insecure ciphers.

 .. code-block:: lua